 Automated racking and AGVs, Automated Guided Vehicles, overturn the old model of a static warehouse and bring new efficiency in the storage, handling, picking, loading and unloading of goods (palletized, in boxes or in bulk).
 All these procedures are suitable for being automated, with excellent results.
 A dynamic and automatic storage and handling system, for example, allows the entire height of the warehouse to be exploited (transforming it into a "vertical warehouse"): up to 90% more space can be saved, at the same square footage, compared to a traditional layout.
 And, in addition to space optimization, greater speed is obtained (no time is wasted searching for an article or lot), precision (zero human error) and safety (no difficult handling, loading and unloading operations are attempted).

-AGVs, Automated Guided Vehicle, play a leading role in the field of warehouses "4.0".
+Automated Guided Vehicles play a leading role in the field of warehouses 4.0.
 They move, load, unload, collect material and much more, carrying out these tasks with a strength and precision that human beings could not guarantee, and they do all this without having to be guided or controlled by a person and, if desired, without interruption at night.
-They are, no doubt, tireless workers and excellent allies in the field of warehouse management and logistics.
+They are, no doubt, excellent allies in the field of warehouse management and logistics.
 This army of "specialized warehouse workers" is very heterogeneous, even though we could define AGVs in a generic way as moving robots, whose task is to move, store, pick up and load goods both inside the warehouse and in the loading / unloading areas.

 In all these cases, today’s automated guided vehicles are much more than shuttles without a driver.
 They are flexible and versatile solutions, which not only make the warehouse and logistics activities faster but also create new opportunities.

-The adoption of AGVs requires an initial investment and a change of mentality and warehouse management processes, but on the other hand it produces several benefits.
-Listed below are the main ones.
+The adoption of AGVs requires an initial investment and a change of mentality and warehouse management processes, but on the other hand it produces vital benefits, such as:

-How does it work?
+How does this flexible and fast goods management system works?
 The A.Celli brand technology specialised in fully integrated end-of-line management systems (Slittopack - Roll Handling) has been enriched thanks to the AGV automatic movement logics.
 From here, interfacing everything with the dynamics of integration and storage was natural.
-In fact, equipping the machines with data collection systems, with vision systems, with RFID tag readers that interact with ERP management systems and with a specially developed digital suite, the result was an intelligent system operating autonomously, that can work non-stop day and night and that communicates with data analysis and tracking software through the cloud.
+In fact, equipping the machines with data collection systems, with vision systems, RFID tag readers that interact with ERP management systems and a specially developed digital suite, the result was an intelligent system operating autonomously, that can work non-stop, day and night, and that communicates with data analysis and tracking software through the cloud.

-Because these are the magic words: digitisation, integration and traceability.
-These are the key concepts on which a highly specialised and innovative vision has been developed, not just focused on the warehouse logic but that extends to managing the data and the logic of the entire production line, upstream and downstream.
+Digitisation, integration and traceability: these are the key concepts on which a highly specialised and innovative vision has been developed, not just focused on the warehouse logic but that extends to managing the data and the logic of the entire production line, upstream and downstream.

 Focus on the tissue world, paper and nonwovens.
 A.Celli R-WAY Integrated Solutions is an ad hoc solution for the tissue, paper and non-woven industry, and more.
 A system created to accompany the reel when moving forward, coding a special passport of data and features, moving from the wrapping and palletising phases, to then be transported to the destination and positioned precisely following the ideal layout of an automatic vehicle and moving much further up to interfacing with the other line machinery for the optimisation and quality of the product intended for converting and for the following process phases of the production chain.